postech-dblab-iitp/turbograph-v3/README.md

 ## Getting Started

-### Dataset

-Supported File Formats

-We currently support the following file formats:
-- **CSV**
-- **JSON**

-CSV Format Requirements
-- Files must include headers specifying the names and data types of each column.
-- Edge file must have :START_ID(TYPE)|:END_ID(TYPE) columns.
-In case of backward file, it should have :END_ID(TYPE)|:START_ID(TYPE) columns.

-JSON Format Requirements:
-- Files must contain a list of objects.
-Each object should include consistent labels and possess unique properties.

-To experiment with a typical dataset, you can download the LDBC SF1 dataset from the following [link](https://drive.google.com/file/d/1PqXw_Fdp9CDVwbUqTQy0ET--mgakGmOA/view?usp=drive_link).

 ### Docker Setting

 We provide a docker image for the project.
 You can build the image using the following command.